Super Bowl LIV: Every Commercial You Need to See Right Now | TV Guide

 Turbo Tax: "All People Are Tax People"

 As the old saying goes, there are only two certainties in life: death and taxes.
 So, TurboTax decided to do a riff the latter and point out that, as different as everyone's jobs, interests, and activities may be, filling out annual taxes is the true tie that binds.
-Kind of depressing, no?
+That might be depressing if not for the flaily legs business that reminds us of Levi's epic crazy legs commercial.

 Avocados from Mexico - "The Avocados from Mexico Shopping Network"